Catrex90/TechsLabTeam2/README.md

 Geopandas diagram based on Quisl, April 14, 2021, https://quisl.de/b/wie-du-weltkarten-mit-python-erstellst-geopandas-in-vier-schritten/
 Map made with Natural Earth.
 Free vector and raster map data @ naturalearthdata.com.

+#How to use our Code:
+All datasets used can be found in the folder 'Data'.
+Within the folder 'Code' you find all the necessary Jupyter Notebooks to understand our individual methodological analyses of the data.
+We have created a Jupyter Notebook for each individual question.
+This makes it possible to look at all the individual research focal points one after the other or just one specific aspect.
+In addition, all plotted graphs and merged datasets can be found in the folders figure 'Code/Output/Figures' and 'Data/Edited'.